adaltas/node-masson/commons/mysql/server.5.7/install.coffee.md

 If running on RedHad, the package "mysql-community-server" is MySQL Server 5.7.
-On CentOS 7.3, MySQL is not available in the default repoitory and the repository can be downloaded in installing the "mysql57-community-release-el7" package.
+On CentOS 7.3, MySQL is not available in the default repoitory and the repository can be downloaded by installing the "mysql57-community-release-el7" package.

 ## Package